 Microsoft's official documentation has the full roundup of the differences or missing features from PowerPoint Online.
 Make sure to check this first to make sure your key features are preserved before you make the leap in one direction or another.

 This could definitely pose a problem.
 PowerPoint Online doesn't currently support working with password-protected presentations.
 There's no workaround or easy solution for this problem; you'll need to work with these in PowerPoint on Mac or Windows instead.

 A Recommendation: Use Both

-With all of these options for how to license and use PowerPoint, you might be wondering what the best approach will be for your personal needs.
+With all these options for how to license and use PowerPoint, you might wonder what the best approach will be for your personal needs.
 I can think of two specific cases that would affect your choice of which app to use:

 - For the budget-minded.
 Use PowerPoint Online to create, edit, and view presentations as a free replacement for the desktop apps.